Test Drive #7: Sunscreen Sticks

 Easy to carry.
 Most sunscreen sticks are small enough to fit in a pocket, backpack, or purse.
 They are much more portable than a bottle of lotion.

 Simple to reapply.
-Reapplication is important, especially when spending time outdoors.
+Reapplication is important if you’re outdoors for an extended period.
 With a sunscreen stick, you simply pull it out and apply another layer directly over the existing one without making a mess.

 Stays on.
-In my experience, sunscreen in stick format stays where you put it.
+In my experience, sunscreen in stick format stays where you put it because it has a slightly waxy texture.
 It doesn’t sweat off as easily as liquid sunscreens.

 Doesn’t run into your eyes.
 Traditional sunscreen lotion on my forehead tends to run into my eyes when I sweat.
 The stick type stays put even during a sweaty Nordic walk.